 Note, you'll need some ETH to pay any transaction fees.

-As a token holder, you can submit the proposal to create a new market, change an existing market, change network parameters, add an external asset to Vega and make a freeform proposal (for changes that will not change network behaviour).
+As a token holder, you can submit a proposal to create or update a market, create or update a settlement asset, change network parameters, initiate a transfer of funds from the treasury, or make a freeform proposal (for changes that will not change network behaviour).
 For each, you will define specific inputs for a set list of parameters, which are validated by the nodes before entering into the voting period you set.
 Then it's time to rally the community on the forum to vote for your proposal.